Agilefreaks/Aquarium/README.markdown

 before_and_after_raising_within :types =>, ...	# synonym
 before_and_after_raising_within_or_returning_from :types =>, ...	# synonym
 ```

-If you pass a block to Aspect.new, it will be the advice.
-When invoked, the advice will be passed the following three arguments,
+If you pass a block to `Aspect.new`, it will be the advice.
+When invoked, the advice will be passed the following three arguments:

-	1) the JoinPoint, which will contain a `JoinPoint::Context` object with useful context information,
+.
+The `JoinPoint`, which will contain a `JoinPoint::Context` object with useful context information
-	2) the object being sent the current message, and
+.
+The object being sent the current message
-	3) the parameters passed with the original message.
+.
+The parameters passed with the original message

-Recall that a Proc doesn't check the number of arguments (while lambdas do), so if you don't care about any of the trailing parameters, you can leave them out of the parameter list.
-Recall that the other difference between the two is that a return statement in a Proc returns from the method that contains it.
-As rule, do NOT use return statements in advices!
+Recall that a `Proc` doesn't check the number of arguments (while lambdas do), so if you don't care about any of the trailing parameters, you can leave them out of the parameter list.
+Recall that the other difference between the two is that a return statement in a `Proc` returns from the method that contains it.
+As rule, do **NOT** use return statements in advices!

 ```ruby
 around :type => [...], :methods => :all do |join_point, object, *args|
   advice_to_execute_before_the_jp